kKalomirakis/airbnb-pricing-drivers/README.md

 # Is Airbnb Still a Sharing Economy?
-A Six-City European Study
+A Six-City European Analysis

 > **The short answer:** It depends entirely on where you look —
 > and the pattern is not what you'd expect.